getgrav/grav-plugin-comments/README.md

 # TODO

-- Validate comment, name and email on the frontend form
 - Add language file for the frontend
 - Allow to moderate comments from the admin
 - Email the comment to the site admins (default to all with admin.super, could be configured)